ipv6 filtering

 The availability of advanced fields enables the detection of sophisticated attacks higher up the protocol stack.
 For example, access to the HTTP host header for each request allows precise identification down to the URL

-Not all DDoS attacks and DNS reflection attack are easily detected.
-Volumetric attacks such as a SynFlood are more accessible to catch than SlowLoris and RUDY attacks.
-Layer 7 attacks usually don’t exceed the packet/sec threshold – a standard parameter for detecting volumetric-based attacks.
+Not all DDoS attacks and DNS reflection attacks are easily detected.
+Volumetric attacks, such as SynFlood, are more accessible to catch than SlowLoris and RUDY attacks.
+Layer 7 attacks usually don’t exceed the packet/sec threshold, a standard parameter for detecting volumetric-based attacks.

 To combat this, we must go deeper than the standard 5-tuple with augmented flows.
 Augmented flows contain additional fields to include a variety of advanced metrics such as connection counts, congestion windows, and TCP RTT.
 Traditional flow data does not provide this level of detailed information.